-The SPI interface is a half-duplex asynchronous serial data link.
-It is a three-line interface with pin names SDIO, SCK and \overline{SCS} .
-Pin SDIO is the Serial Data Input/Output line, the SCK pin is the Serial Clock line and \overline{SCS} is the Slave Select line.
+The SPI interface is a full-duplex or half-duplex synchronous serial data link.
+For the four-line SPI interface with pin names SDIO, SDO, SCK and \overline{SCS} , the SDIO and SDO pins are the Serial Data Input and Serial Data Output lines, the SCK pin is the Serial Clock line and \overline{SCS} is the Slave Select line.
+For the three-line SPI interface with pin names SDIO, SCK and \overline{SCS} , the SDIO pin is the Serial Data Input/Output line, the SCK pin is the Serial Clock line and \overline{SCS} is the Slave Select line.
 As the SPI interface pins are pin-shared with normal I/O pins and with the I2C function pins, the SPI interface pins must first be selected by configuring the pin-shared function selection bits and setting the correct bits in the SIMC0 and SIMC2 registers.
 After the desired SPI configuration has been set it can be disabled or enabled using the SIMEN bit in the SIMC0 register.
 Communication between devices connected to the SPI interface is carried out in a slave/master mode with all data transfer initiations being implemented by the master.
 The Master also controls the clock signal.
 As the device only contains a single \overline{SCS} pin only one slave device can be utilized.
 The \overline{SCS} pin is controlled by software, set CSEN bit to 1 to enable \overline{SCS} pin function, set CSEN bit to 0 the \overline{SCS} pin will be floating state.
+The SPI master/slave connection is either 3-wire mode or 4-wire mode selected by the SIMWIRE bit in the SIMC0 register.